LGBTQ+ Guide to Palm Springs 2026

 When: September 17–20 and September 24–27, 2026 | Where: Palm Springs Cultural Center

-Over 50 feature films and 100+ short films across two weekends.
-Screenings, panel discussions, filmmaker Q&As, workshops, and social events celebrating LGBTQ+ cinema.
+Dozens of feature films and shorts across two weekends.
+Screenings, panel discussions, filmmaker Q&As, and social events celebrating LGBTQ+ cinema.
 One of the most respected queer film festivals in the country.

 Year-Round Scene

 The event calendar never stops.
-Peak season runs November through April, but every month brings something: bear events in February, leather pride in October, White Party in spring, The Dinah and Cinema Diverse in fall, Pride in November.
-Weekly drag shows at Toucan's and Oscar's, karaoke at Chill Bar, and the Thursday night VillageFest street fair keep the energy going between headline events.
+Weekly drag shows at Toucans and Oscar's, karaoke at Chill Bar, and the Thursday night VillageFest street fair keep the energy going between headline events.
+Peak season runs November through April, but every month brings something.

 Never Miss an Event in Palm Springs

-Palm Springs has something no other LGBTQ+ destination can match: a concentration of gay men's clothing-optional resorts and guesthouses that are destinations in themselves.
-The Warm Sands neighborhood alone has half a dozen properties where the pool is clothing-optional and the guest list is exclusively gay men.
+Palm Springs has something no other LGBTQ+ destination can match: a concentration of gay men's clothing-optional resorts that are destinations in themselves.
+The Warm Sands neighborhood alone has a dozen properties where the pool is clothing-optional and the guest list is exclusively gay men.

-• INNdulge Palm Springs is one of the most popular gay clothing-optional resorts in Palm Springs — top-rated in all of California on review sites.
-Free gym access, daily continental breakfast, on-site laundry, and a relaxed, social pool scene in the heart of Warm Sands.
+- INNdulge Palm Springs — One of the most popular gay clothing-optional resorts in Palm Springs and top-rated in all of California.
+Free gym access, daily continental breakfast, and a relaxed, social pool scene in the heart of Warm Sands

-• Santiago Resort is one of the area's most modern gay men's resorts — contemporary design, clothing-optional grounds, and a sleek aesthetic that sets it apart from the more traditional guesthouses.
+- Santiago Resort — One of the area's most modern gay men's resorts with contemporary design, clothing-optional grounds, and a sleek aesthetic that sets it apart from the more traditional guesthouses

-• Descanso Resort is a gay men's resort with clothing-optional grounds and a relaxed, upscale vibe in a beautifully designed property.
+- Descanso Resort — Clothing-optional with a relaxed, upscale vibe in a beautifully designed property

-• Desert Paradise Resort Hotel and El Mirasol Villas round out the Warm Sands options with their own take on the clothing-optional resort experience.
+- Desert Paradise Resort Hotel, El Mirasol Villas, Casa Oliver Hotel & Resort (formerly All Worlds Resort), and Triangle Inn round out Warm Sands with their own takes on the clothing-optional experience

 Pro Tip